 On December 21st, a threat actor shared both sets of stolen information on a well-known hacker forum for free.
 Other cybersecurity analysts believe the information was already being sold privately, starting in August 2020.
 Since October 2020, many Ledger users have been targeted by elaborate phishing scams seeking to gain access to their 24-word recovery phrases, which would allow hackers to then steal their cryptocurrency assets.
 (The 24-word recovery phrase was not compromised in the earlier data breach.)

-Migliaccio & Rathod LLP is currently investigating a data breach that affected approximately 10.7 million hotel guests.
+Migliaccio & Rathod LLP’s data privacy lawyers in DC are currently investigating a data breach that affected approximately 10.7 million hotel guests.
 MGM realized a breach had occurred when it discovered unauthorized access to a cloud server.
 Affected guest information includes full names, phone numbers, addresses, emails, and dates of birth.
 Though the breach occurred last Summer 2018, accessed information was published earlier this week (Feb.
 17-21, 2020) on a hacking forum, thus making publicly available the contact information for millions of people.
 This, in turn, increases the threat of future hacking and phishing attempts for those affected.
 MGM’s hotels include the Bellagio, Aria, MGM Grand, Mandalay Bay, Park MGM, Mirage, New York New York, Luxor and Excalibur in Las Vegas.